 - Recent orders (with real-time ship status shown)

 Product catalogs and online ordering aren’t enough for B2B eCommerce — particularly for manufacturers.
 In fact, most B2B customers need self-service account management in the portal in addition to ordering capabilities.
 That includes both order tracking capabilities and payments (see below).

 Let’s be honest, some reports are never going to migrate out of SAP and into B2B eCommerce.
 Instead of forcing the issue, what if you could simply display those reports automatically within your B2B eCommerce solution?

-That’s what Corevist does with dynamic reports from SAP.
+That’s what the Corevist Platform does with dynamic reports from SAP.
 You can show standard SAP reports or custom reports — whatever works for your business.
 (Real-time SAP integration required.)

 4. Quote display

 Taking quotes through B2B eCommerce is a great way to speed up your sales cycle (and reduce friction in your customer experience).
 Whatever B2B eCommerce platform you choose, it should definitely support this feature.

 The challenge is getting those quotes to play nicely with SAP ERP.
 You don’t want a separate database of quotes in B2B eCommerce that needs duplication and synchronization with SAP.
 This can create all kinds of problems.
 If the B2B eCommerce store logs two quotes, and both are claiming the last 10 widgets, and SAP doesn’t know about the quotes in real time, who gets the widgets?